-The world is a safer place for the Iranian Resistance because of its indispensable role in stopping the global spread of the Iranian regime’s extremist ideology and terrorism, and thwarting its nuclear weapons program.
+The world is a safer place because of the Iranian Resistance and its indispensable role in stopping the global spread of the Iranian regime’s extremist ideology and terrorism and thwarting its nuclear weapons program.

-Indeed, were it not for the Iranian Resistance’s stunning revelation of Natanz uranium enrichment site and Arak Heavy Water facility in August 2002, and subsequent revelations that unveiled the extent to which the regime’s clandestine nuclear weapons work had advanced, and triggered inspections by the International Atomic Energy Agency (IAEA) and ensuing measures by the United Nations Security Council, the mullahs would have had the bomb by now and the fate of the Middle East and the world would not be the same.
+Indeed, were it not for the Iranian Resistance’s stunning revelation of the Natanz uranium enrichment site and Arak Heavy Water facility in August 2002 and subsequent revelations that unveiled the extent to which the regime’s clandestine nuclear weapons work had advanced and triggered inspections by the International Atomic Energy Agency (IAEA) and ensuing measures by the United Nations Security Council, the mullahs would have had the bomb by now, and the fate of the Middle East and the world would not be the same.